 Is dog ownership right for you?
 That cute little bundle of fur and puppy breath is irresistible right now, but the wrong decision can result in a disaster down the road.
 If you want to be sure you are making the right choice, ask yourself several questions before you adopt a dog.

-Do you have what it takes to be a responsible dog owner?
+Can you be a responsible dog owner?

 Can you afford a dog?

 Basic dog expenses can cost up to several thousand dollars per year.
-Plus, consider all the little extras that you may want to splurge on for your pampered pooch.
+Then consider all the little extras that you may want to splurge on for your pampered pooch.
 If your dog suffers from a health condition, you could be looking at spending several more thousand dollars per year.
 Consider purchasing pet insurance after you get your new dog.
 A large percentage of medical expenses may be covered.
 Then, make a monthly pet care budget that you can stick to.

 Is your home appropriate for a dog?